Dauto98/Reactjs-starting-template/README.md

 ```
 ----------
 #### Set up webpack configuration
-Install webpack (3.11.0) (webpack 4.0.0 is out but it has a lot of different configuration from what we will code below)
+Install webpack (3.11.0) (webpack 4.0.0 is released at the time this post is being written, and it has a lot of different configuration compare to v3)
 ```
 npm install --save webpack@3.11.0
 ```